JOURNALIST, AUTHOR, HUMANITARIAN

 In 2016, as a result of her work in the field, Tara founded Art of Hope, the first American nonprofit strictly focused on supporting the mental health and psychosocial needs of war-torn refugees in Lebanon—a country with the largest concentration of refugees per capita in the world.
 In 2017, she anchored the entire live coverage of the Concordia Summits in New York City on the sidelines of the 72nd United Nations General Assembly.
 That same year she was a keynote speaker at the first International Summit For Syrian Education in Istanbul where she addressed global leaders on the harrowing challenges faced by Syrians and other refugee children worldwide.
 In 2018 she was the recipient of the Ted Sorensen Award from Network 20/20 for her impact journalism and humanitarian work in conflict zones.

 Tara is a global advocate on Mental Health for war-torn children and refugees; and throughout her storytelling she continues to help build-bridges, connect cultural & social divides, and foster dialogue among people of different cultures, countries, and backgrounds.
-Tara was born in Tehran, Iran and moved to the US in her late teens.
-She holds a BA in English Literature from UCLA and a MA in Journalism from USC.
-She currently lives in London.
+Tara was born and raised in Tehran, Iran and moved to the US in her late teens.
+She is fully bilingual in English and Farsi, and currently splits her time between London and Washington DC where she's teaching at Georgetown University's School of Foreign Service.
+Tara has a Bachelor's Degree from UCLA in English Literature and a Master's Degree in Journalism from USC.